rapidsai/clx/examples/streamz/README.md

 ##### Benchmark

-To capture benchmarks add the benchmark flag (`--benchamrk`) to the docker run command
+To capture benchmarks add the benchmark flag (`--benchmark`) to the docker run command

 To print benchmark to the docker logs send a SIGINT signal to the running cybert process
 ```